sircam-html/nixos-conf/README.md

 💡 About this set up

-- Personal configuration of my NixOS environment featuring KDE Plasma 6 as main desktop, SDDM login manager with automatic login for user.
-It work with proprietary NVIDIA driver and full hardware acceleration for 32-bit support for gaming.
-The system is optimized for a desktop with TLP and thermald for power and thermal control, while disabling sleep functions.
-Feauturing Home Manager and full Steam configured with unfree packages are allowed.
-Nix garbage collection runs daily, and the Flakes activated for modern package management.
+- Personal configuration of my NixOS 25.11 environment featuring KDE Plasma 6 as main desktop and SDDM with automatic login.
+Powered by proprietary NVIDIA drivers with full hardware acceleration including 32-bit gaming support.
+Optimized for desktop use with TLP and thermald for power/thermal management, sleep functions disabled.
+Features Home Manager with pure apps only, unfree packages enabled, daily Nix garbage collection, Flakes activated, and services.flatpak.enable completely removed for 100% Nix purity.

 ##